hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121490v1-merge-and-bound-direct-manipulations-on-weights-for-class-incrementa.md

 ---
 layout: default
-title: Merge and Bound: Direct Manipulations on Weights for Class Incremental Learning
+title: "Merge and Bound: Direct Manipulations on Weights for Class Incremental Learning"
 ---

 # Merge and Bound: Direct Manipulations on Weights for Class Incremental Learning